BenDQL/CCS_Blog/posts/first-blog-post.md

 disable_html_sanitization: ture
 ---

-Hello, world!
+Hello, guys!
 I am excited to study the coding and enjoy it.

 ![a coffce draw in my spare time](/static/240306_first_post/cafe.jpg)